Polydile/dile-components/docs/components/dile-editor.md

 You can use the [dile-select component](https://dile-components.polydile.com/components/dile-select/) custom properties to change the paragraph type styles.

+### Toolbar option names for disabling

+These are the names of the options available in the toolbar, which can be used to disable the corresponding formatting functionalities in the editor.

+- bold
+- italic
+- code_mark
+- link
+- removeLink
+- image
+- unordered_list
+- ordered_list
+- lift
+- undo
+- redo
+- paragraph
+- h1
+- h2
+- h3
+- h4
+- code

 ## dile-editor demos

 ### Empty editor